lostintangent/gistpad/HOW_TO_CONTRIBUTE.md

 # Contributing to GistPad Project

 Thank you for your interest in contributing to GistPad!

-The goal of this documentation is to provide a high-level overview of how discovered issues are reported and you can build the project for your technical contributions.
+The goal of this documentation is to provide a high-level overview of how you can build and debug the project.

-# Reporting an issue

-For reporting an issue or submitting your contributions, please fill out the coresponding templates:

-* Bug report

-* Feature request

-* Pull request

-as throughly as possible.

 # Building, Debugging and Sildeloading the extension in Visual Studio Code: